joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 is that consciousness is a single, cohesive experience.
 My consciousness is of my entire self.
 It is not of half of myself, nor is it of some superposition of you and me.
-Somehow, whatever is going on in my brain to produce my consciousness contains my whole brain, not just a subset of it, and that it doesn't also include anyone else's brain.
+Somehow, whatever is going on in my brain to produce my consciousness contains my whole brain, not just a subset of it.
+There are not multiple consciousnesses in my brain, it's just me in there.

 Some individuals with severe epilepsy have to have the corpus callosum severed.
 The corpus callosum joins the left hemisphere to the right hemisphere.
 Once these individuals have the corpus callosum severed, they seem to exhibit [*two* consciousnesses][18] rather than one.
+The right side of the brain seems to be surprised when the left side of the brain decides to raise the right arm.
+But every time I decide to raise either of my arms, my arm goes up and it never goes up unless I decide to raise it.

 This is important because any theory of consciousness needs to account for the boundaries of consciousness.
 Evidently consciousness includes *all* the neurons in the cerebral cortex.
-I can't pick out the neurons in the left hemisphere and say that that because they form a tightly integrated network of neurons, they are conscious, because their connection to the right hemisphere causes there to be a *single* consciousness, not two which talk to each other via the corpus callosum.
-Somehow consciousness is a *global*, non-local phenomenon, yet simultaneously bounded in physical space.

-The "consciousness is computation" argument essentially fails to account for this fact.
-Since "a computing system" is not well defined in physical space, it's impossible to say where the computer ends and the rest of the world begins.
-We are fooled by the fact that the computers we are familiar with are put in neat boxes.
-But if our computer is just a bunch of rocks on the sand the limits of the "computer" are not obvious.
-The "consciousness is computation" argument plays on our intuition that the CPU is like a brain and the box that the computer is in is like a skull.
+We might suppose that any tightly integrated network of neurons will become conscious.
+But if that's the case then why is the cerebellum not conscious?
+(Or, more to the point, why is it not the seat of consciousness given that it has so many more neurons?)
+Evidently the topology of this network must be relevant.

 ### New biology or new physics?

 The "hard problem of consciousness" is that there appears to be what Chalmers has called an "explanatory gap" between a purely physical description of the universe and the subjective experience of qualia.
-How do you go from the positions and motions of atoms and fields to awareness?
-There seem to be no scientific tools available to us that bridge this gap.
+How do you go from the positions and motions of atoms in electromagnetic fields to awareness?
+There seem to be no scientific tools available to us to bridge this gap.
 But maybe the answer to these questions lies in currently undiscovered biological effects or even new physics.

 John Searle is one of the better known proponents of "[biological naturalism][17]" and has argued that the only reason that we can't explain consciousness is that we just don't know enough about the biology of the brain.
 After all, vicious philosophical debates in the past have been resolved and later quietly forgotten as scientists have come to a better understanding of biology.
-In the late 1800s, for example, there were heated philosophical debates about whether life required a mysterious "vital force" or if it could be produced through ordinary physical interactions.
+In the late 1800s there were heated philosophical debates about whether life required a mysterious "vital force" or if it could be produced through ordinary physical interactions.
 As biochemists learned more about the chemistry of life they found that it was the latter and before long philosophers forgot that this was even a question that had ever been debated.
 Perhaps the same will be true of consciousness.
 As we learn more about neurobiology, we will come to see that consciousness is just generated as a biological process "in the same way that the stomach produces digestion," in Searle's words.
 Then these centuries of speculation about the "hard problem of consciousness" will be viewed by our descendants to be as quaint as the debates about vitalism.